orioncactus/pretendard/docs/webfonts/en/PretendardJP.md

 ### Variable Fonts

 Use the code below to use the variable weight property.
-The font-family name used is `'Pretendard JP Variable'`.
+Provided font-family name is `'Pretendard JP Variable'`.

 #### HTML